-Choose whether the latest user shall receive the alarms as text message, as voice message, or both as text and voice message (Unit 1+2 do not have voice message).
+Choose whether the latest user shall receive the alarms as text message, as voice message, or both as text and voice message (Voice message is only available for units 5-7.)

 The function makes it possible for more people to operate the unit and get the relevant messages without being created as receivers.
 At the same time the users avoid getting alarms when they are not using the unit.
 At a work place it may for example be different people from day to day who shall activate a unit, and only this person benefits from receiving alarms.